 Assess the Market

-Maybe it doesn’t look like any of the above solutions are possible, or perhaps your appeal was quickly turned down.
+Maybe it doesn’t look like any of the above solutions are possible, or perhaps your request was quickly turned down.
 If that’s the case, then it’s probably time to join the majority of high-performing workers who tend to switch jobs every two to five years.
-Take a look at the job market, and start sending out cover letters for positions that pop out.
-If this goes as planned, you’ll be able to make a smooth transition out of your old job and into a new, more manageable one.
+Take a look at the job market, and start sending out cover letters for positions that pop out – there’s probably a job out there that will pay you more equitably for the work you put in.

-Being overworked and underpaid is not an enviable position for anyone to be in, but luckily it is possible to take immediate action.
+Being overworked and underpaid is not an enviable position for anyone to be in, but luckily it’s possible to take immediate action.
 Take the next opportunity you get to sit down with your boss for a meeting, and use it to talk openly about your position at the company.
-With the right language and proper attitude, things should take a turn for the better.
+With the right language and proper attitude, you could be the next person with an inspiring financial story.